Realizations of countable Borel equivalence relations: Subshifts as tests for amenability

-\subsection{Subshifts as tests for amenability}
+\section{Subshifts as tests for amenability}

-It is well known that a group $\Gamma$ is amenable iff every $\Gamma$-flow admits an invariant Borel probability measure.
-Call a class $\mathcal F$ of $\Gamma$-flows a {\bf test for amenability} for $\Gamma$ if $\Gamma$ is amenable provided that every $\Gamma$-flow in $\mathcal F$ admits an invariant Borel probability measure.
-In \cite{GdlH97} a compact metrizable space $X$ is called a {\bf test space} for the amenability of $\Gamma$ if the class of all $\Gamma$-flows on $X$ is a test for amenability for $\Gamma$.
-Giordano and de la Harpe show in \cite{GdlH97} that the Cantor space $\cantor$ is a test space for amenability of any group.
+It is well known that a group $\Gamma$ is amenable iff every continuous action of $\Gamma$ on a compact space admits an invariant Borel probability measure.
+Call a class $\mathcal F$ of such actions a {\bf test for amenability} for $\Gamma$ if $\Gamma$ is amenable provided that every action in $\mathcal F$ admits an invariant Borel probability measure.
+In \cite{GH97} a compact metrizable space $X$ is called a {\bf test space} for the amenability of $\Gamma$ if the class of all $\Gamma$-flows on $X$ is a test for amenability for $\Gamma$.
+Giordano and de la Harpe show in \cite{GH97} that the Cantor space $\cantor$ is a test space for amenability of any group.
 Equivalently this says that the class of all subshifts of $(\cantor)^\Gamma$ is a test of amenability for $\Gamma$.
 We show next that the strongest result along these lines is actually true, namely that the class of all subshifts of $2^\Gamma$ is a test of amenability for $\Gamma$.
 This gives another characterization of amenability.

 \begin{thm} Let $\Gamma$ be a group.
 Then $\Gamma$ is amenable iff every subshift of $2^\Gamma$ admits an invariant Borel probability measure. \end{thm} \begin{proof} We have to show that if $\Gamma$ is not amenable then there is a compressible subshift of $2^\Gamma$.
 We will first give a proof for the case that $\Gamma$ contains $\F_2$, which is much simpler, and then give the full proof for arbitrary non-amenable $\Gamma$.